 - How to Play Guitar From Chord Charts and Lead Sheets

-- How to Practice Sight-Reading on Guitar
+- How to Play Stacked Rhythms on Classical Guitar

 - Lessons in Music Theory for Guitar (and everyone else)